 Contact the local council to check whether the business has an opening licence or if not would that be looked on favourably or does the business in fact need an opening licence?.
 If there are problems what would have to be done?. ie getting the premises up to code and obtaining what is called a proyecto – which are architects plans to either confirm the premises are suitable for the use you intend OR detail what needs to be done and then act on those improvement requirements.

 If dealing with food – check with the Sanitation department what level of catering licence – cafe/ bar etc. would be permitted on the premises.
 You may not have the set up to produce full meals for example.
 Also at least one of the members of staff will have to have a food handlers certificate (in Spanish).
 If the premises are located as part of a complex or community, as a courtesy check with the “Comunidad” – community association.
 A friendly approach to the president or comittee can often go a long way – this lets you know what other owners in the complex see as problematic (if anything).

 Then you have to get yourself set up as an “autonomo” – self employed person, or you could form a company or partnership but that may be overkill for a small business set up.
 Remember whatever way you work in Spain either for yourself or on contract to someone else you must have already formalised your immigration status.
 If you are a European Citizen then you need to apply for an NIE number if you do not already have one and then a Certificate of Residence Registration.
 If you are non-european the process is too complicated to explain here as there are variations from country to country.
 Please contact us for further information.

-The basics of the procedure of becoming an AUTONOMO or self employed person entail getting registered with:
+The basics procedure of becoming an AUTONOMO or self employed person entail:

 - Spanish Inland Revenue (HACIENDA ESTADO)